SomeAspy/GE-Opal-Reverse-Engineering-Project/README.md

 Important context to a lot of frustration here: This is a $500 dollar ice machine.
 It has a lifespan of 6 months to 1 year

+## Consider sponsoring

+I have quite literally dumped hundreds of dollars into this project.
+Some of the biggest costs are prototyping modules, so I don't have to do everything on hand by breadboard.

+**Money spent on this project so far: $498.61**

 ## Directory

 - [`reverse-engineering-efforts/`](./reverse-engineering-efforts) - Generally contains specifics about the hardware of the Opal 2